-Whatever anyone else says, I know this works for me.
-And it isn’t all one-sided.
-My partner recognized things weren’t working, especially as I became more withdrawn over the last couple of years, so he was supportive when I brought up moving into my own place.
-Now he gets time to himself and time with his kids.
+Whatever anyone else says, I know this arrangement works for me.
+And it isn’t one-sided.
+My partner recognized things weren’t working, especially as I became more withdrawn.
+So, thankfully, he was supportive when I brought up the possibility of me moving into my own place.
+Now that I live in a separate home, he gets more time to himself and more quality time with his kids.
 We’ve had many discussions about this, as adults in a healthy, serious relationship should do.

 Here’s why living apart together (LAT) works for me as an introvert:

-Living alone means I get my precious alone time without having to share my space all the time.
-Because my partner’s kids often came over unannounced, I was never at ease — I always expected someone to come in the door.
+Living alone means I get my much-needed alone time without having to share my space with other people.
+Because my partner’s kids often came over unannounced, I never felt at ease in the house — I always expected someone to come walking in the door.
 I think this kind of thing is especially hard for introverts because unplanned visitors make us feel forced to perform in a social situation when our mindset was in “me time” mode.
 At my own place, I know who is coming and going: me.
 It means I can wear my comfiest clothes and talk back to the TV, without judgement.

 3. I have less guilt.

 Being introverted means I recharge my own battery.
 Sometimes this means listening to music alone, writing, or reading.
-And sometimes it means having day-long Netflix sessions with my dog.
-When I lived with someone, I felt like I should’ve been doing something productive on my days off.
+Sometimes it means having day-long Netflix sessions with my dog.
+When I lived with other people, I felt like I should been doing something productive on my days off.
 I don’t make a habit of all-day Netflix sessions, but I realize I occasionally need those days to hibernate and recharge.